DUzzL/Seed-Atlas/README.md

 # Seed Atlas

-Seed Atlas is a fast map viewer and seed-finding tool for Minecraft: Java Edition.
+Seed Atlas is a fast map viewer and seed-finding tool for Minecraft.